 This is the coverage that studios, production companies, agencies, and management companies have written for screenplays under consideration for acquisition (studios and production companies) or representation (agencies or management companies).

 It’s brutally honest.
 And it doesn’t exist to help you make your screenplay better.
 Instead, it decides if your screenplay is worthy — at least in their eyes and the context of what they are looking for for potential projects or clients.

-Yes, studio coverage can and should point out what works and what doesn’t work, but it’s usually not directed towards the reader and how they can benefit from it.
+Yes, studio coverage can and should point out what works and what doesn’t work, but it’s usually not directed towards the writer and how they can benefit from it.

 Feedback Coverage is what you receive from contests, script consultants, consulting companies, and mentors.
 It’s written in the guise of studio coverage — format-wise — but the great thing about it is that it’s directed towards you, the screenwriter, and how you can better your script.

 It points out what works, what doesn’t, and how it could be better.